SEPTEMBER 30, 2021

 Another option is a self-directed RRSP, in which you make buy-and-sell decisions yourself.
 You can invest in common types of qualified investments including GICs, bonds, mutual funds and more.
 With a self-directed RRSP, you pay commissions on transactions you make – depending on the investments you hold.
 This is the same as you would in a non-registered brokerage account.
 In addition, an annual administration fee of about $125 usually applies to these accounts.

-There are also spousal RRSPs.
+Here’s how they work.
 Let’s say you have a spouse and one of you earns significantly more than the other.
 The higher earner can make their RRSP contribution to a spousal RRSP.
-Then, they claim the deduction to recover tax paid at a higher rate.
-In retirement, the spouse who earned lower income (with less opportunity to save for retirement), can:
+They then claim the deduction to recover tax paid at a higher rate.
+In retirement, the spouse who earned the lower income (with less opportunity to save for retirement), can:

 • withdraw from the spousal RRSP,